pushbots/frontend-code-challenge/README.md

 Using the following endpoint : https://testing.pushbots.com/api

-Build an application to authiticate and list apps with the following layout (make sure to make this layout fully responsive)
+Build an application to authiticate and list apps with the following layout.
+(Use material UI)

 ![UI](https://user-images.githubusercontent.com/13505298/43805654-e567b8b6-9aa0-11e8-8813-a261cc15f010.jpg)